ramonmirandaa-crypto/financeito/replit.md

 # Overview

 Financeito is a personal finance management application built with Next.js and TypeScript.
-The system provides secure user authentication with 2FA support and integrates with the Pluggy API for Open Finance functionality, allowing users to connect their bank accounts and sync financial transactions.
+The system uses NextAuth for secure user authentication and integrates with the Pluggy API for Open Finance functionality, allowing users to connect their bank accounts and sync financial transactions.
 The application features a modern dark-themed UI with glassmorphism effects and data visualization through charts.

 # User Preferences